What is Braille Institute?

 How do I refer a client/patron?

-A physician referral is mandatory to begin receiving Braille Institute services.
+A doctor referral is mandatory to begin receiving Braille Institute services.

 I am a doctor, teacher or other community organization, and would like to request material for the people I work with.
 How can I do that?